maximus-brown/maximus-brown.github.io/_posts/2021-07-06-A-Few-Of-My-Favorite-Claymates.markdown

 ![](/images/projects/header_images/claymates/claymates_1.gif)

 ### So many more Claymates to check out!
-I've only given you a small sample of the much larger collection of characters in the Claymates family.
+I've only given you a small sample of the Claymates family.

 Feel free to check out what they're up to on Twitter [here @The_ClayMates.](https://twitter.com/The_ClayMates)